More ideas and resources

 Google are passionate about ‘making technology for everyone’.
 Together, we’re inspiring girls to explore technology.
 One of the ways we’re doing this is with the Digital design interest badge for Rangers, which was created with support from Google to help girls develop their digital skills and confidence.

 Did you know that engineers at Google also created the Google’s Digital Adventure activity pack for Brownies?
 It’s fun to do whether you’re a beginner or experienced when it comes to computer skills.
 You’ll have the chance to create a robot and think about what instructions you’d give it to help it do a task – like tidying your bedroom!
 Remember once completed, we have a special Digital Adventure badge too!

 At Girlguiding we like big, fun adventures and sometimes that includes taking over more than 100 cinemas across the UK for amazing films screenings just for our members!
 We are working with our friends at ODEON to give Girlguiding members exclusive experiences and the chance to watch the best films with their guiding friends.
 ODEON have shared these fun activities for us to enjoy.

 - Frozen 2 activity sheet

 Scientists and engineers at Rolls-Royce are working to make things possible which have never been possible before by ‘pioneering the power that matters’ to meet our planet’s vital power needs.
 By working with them we’re inspiring girls and young women to explore engineering and technology and the positive difference it can make to the environment and society.

 Rolls-Royce co-sponsor Girlguiding’s Innovate skills builder.
 They’ve recently created badge booster activities for girls that have completed stages 2, 4 or 6.
-Check out these activities and find out more about Rolls-Royce.
+Download the activities below:

 The Royal Air Force